bureado/aad-login/README.md

 ideally at the beginning of your ruleset.
 Other rules might need to use `try_firstpass` for convenience.

+CentOS doesn't have `common-auth` so you need to include this rule in the relevant PAM file, such as `/etc/pam.d/sshd` or `/etc/pam.d/system-auth`.

 ## Caveats

 A freshly created user will have a temporary password that has to be changed via the portal.
 A convenient way to get this done is to visit portal.azure.com (even if you don't have an Azure account) with those credentials and change them before attempting to SSH.

+In CentOS 7.x (and other SELinux-enabled distros) you need to disable the policy:

+    sudo setenforce 0

 ## Warning